Which secondary education will prepare me best for the bachelor programme in DAE?

 A small piece of advice: don’t buy your laptop a year in advance: prices will inevitably drop and/or next gen tech may be introduced.
 But don’t wait until the last moment to order your device either.
 Make sure you’re fully equipped before the start of the academic year.

-For courses that require a drawing tablet we recommend the Wacom Intuos Pro (Medium) for the artists, an Intuos Pro (Small) for IGP and VFX students and the normal (Small) version for developers.
+For courses that require a drawing tablet we recommend the Wacom Intuos Pro (Medium) for GGP and 3D ANIM, an Intuos Pro (Small) for IGP and VFX students and the normal (Small) version for GD and ISP.
 These tablets cost around €350, €250 and €100 respectively (*).

 (*) prices may fluctuate.